 • A serial number of the challan.

-• A 7-digit BSR code of the bank in which the service tax is being deposited.
+• A 7-digit BSR code of the bank in which the service tax was being deposited.

-For an individual, proprietor and partnership firm, the due date for the payment of service tax is by 5th and 6th day of the month following every quarter and for trust and society due date for the payment is a 5th and 6th day of every month.
+For an individual, proprietor and partnership firm, the due date for the payment of service tax was the 5th and 6th day of the month following every quarter and for a trust and society the due date for the payment was the 5th and 6th day of every month.

 Filing of Service Tax Returns

-An assessee needs to file two types of returns: ST-3 and ST-3A to file service tax.
-ST-3 return is to be filed by a registered assessee whereas, ST-3A is applicable for only those individuals who make a provisional assessment under rule 6(4) of the service tax rules, 1994.
+An assessee needed to file two types of returns: ST-3 and ST-3A to file service tax.
+The ST-3 return was to be filed by a registered assessee whereas ST-3A was applicable for only those individuals who made a provisional assessment under rule 6(4) of the service tax rules, 1994.
+Since 1 July 2017, these have been replaced by GST returns.

-ST-3 Return is filed twice in a financial year on a half yearly basis.
-Service tax return is filed by furnishing details for each month for which the return is to be filed.
-These details need to be furnished separately with form ST-3.
-While filing the returns assessee can take help from the instructions stated in the application form.
+The ST-3 Return was filed twice in a financial year on a half yearly basis.
+A service tax return was filed by furnishing details for each month for which the return was to be filed.
+These details needed to be furnished separately with form ST-3.
+While filing the returns the assessee could take help from the instructions stated in the application form.

 Calculation of Service Tax

-For example: Suppose the value of taxable services is Rs.
+For example: Suppose the value of taxable services was Rs.
 30,000, then the

-service tax on the taxable services will be calculated in the following manner:
+service tax on the taxable services was calculated in the following manner:

 (14/100 x 30,000) + (0.5/100 x 30,000) + (0.5/100 x 30,000) = Rs.
 4,500

-Incase there is exemption of some amount, say 50%, then service tax will be calculated on the remaining 50% i.e. Rs.
+In case there was an exemption of some amount, say 50%, then service tax was calculated on the remaining 50% i.e. Rs.
 15,000.

 (14/100 x 15,000) + (0.5/100 x 15,000) + (0.5/100 x 15,000) = Rs.
 2,250.